heidal/apollo/README.md

 `docker-compose up`

-and visit `apollo.localhost` to visit main page or `apollo/localhost/api` to see the API.
+and visit `localhost` to visit main page or `localhost/api` to see the API.